Wednesday, January 30, 2008

 I guess that I shouldn't be too surprised.
 They recently gave a forum to two Holocaust-denying racists, "historian" David Irving and politician Nick Griffin, speaking in favor of freedom of speech. (read here and here) The Oxford Union would appear to be more interested in generating heat than they are in generating light.
 That may be a good way for them to attract attention, but this sort of attention corrodes their reputation, earned over several generations, for thoughtful examination of difficult political issues.

-Jerusalem Post: "Oxford Union stages 'farcical' debate"
+from the Jerusalem Post: "Oxford Union stages 'farcical' debate"

 Oxford University's debating society is being accused of childishness and sensationalism by Jewish groups after inviting participants with alleged anti-Israel backgrounds to support a motion questioning Israel's right to exist in a debate on Thursday.